-The official plans of municipalities within southern Ontario’s “greenbelt” are required to conform to the Province’s 2017 Greenbelt Plan – a plan to protect environmentally sensitive land and farmlands from urban development.
-Halton’s Regional Official Plan and the town’s official plan have to be brought into conformity with the 2017 Greenbelt Plan.
+The official plans of municipalities within southern Ontario’s “greenbelt” are required to conform to the Province’s 2017 Greenbelt Plan.

-The 2019 Growth Plan for the Greater Golden Horseshoe requires Halton Region to plan to accommodate 1,000,000 people and 470,000 jobs by the year 2041.
 The Halton Integrated Growth Management Strategy (IGMS) is a process currently being undertaken and coordinated by Halton Region to figure out where the people and jobs coming to the region should go.
-Livable Oakville may need to be updated based on the results of the IGMS and how Halton Region decides to allocate the required population and employment growth to the lower tier municipalities.
+The Livable Oakville plan may need to be updated based on the results of the IGMS and how Halton Region decides to allocate the required population and employment growth to the lower tier municipalities.

 An official plan amendment (OPA 26) was adopted by Council on April 16, 2018 to update commercial- and employment-related policies in the Livable Oakville Plan.
 The final report describes related work to be undertaken through other Official Plan Review projects.

 The Speers Road Corridor Study build on work completed through the Employment and Commercial Review to further identify suitable long-term land uses and intensification opportunities along Speers Road that support the corridor's primary function as an Employment Area.

 An official plan amendment (OPA 27) was adopted by Council on April 16, 2018 to update the policies applying to the Speers Road Corridor.